 The tailored race fit adds to the superhero profile – Leatt’s race fit looks sharp, but if you find you put on weight in the offseason, you may want to size up.
 I typically run a small top in offerings from Troy Lee, Dakine, Zoic and others.
 The race fit medium Leatt jersey fits me like a small from these other brands, so no slouching is allowed.
 I touched on the Leatt race fit in our jacket and short review already, so I won’t go into it again, but typical of cycling clothing, you’ll want to try on if possible and your personal preferences will play a lot into what size you go with.

 The DBX 4 pants have significantly more stretch than the matching Leatt short.
-Thanks to the give in the materials they have an expanded range of mobility, And while they’re not waterproof like the hardshell short with HiDri, they’ve been good for keeping moisture from wet terrain out thanks to a dirt, water, and stain resistant coating.
+Thanks to the give in the materials they have an expanded range of mobility, And while they’re not full on waterproof like the hardshell short with HiDri, they’ve been good for keeping moisture from wet terrain out thanks to a water, dirt, and stain-resistant coating.

 In comparison to the Fox Attack Water Pant recently reviewed, they’re a bit more fitted in the rear and thigh without the baggier look of the Fox pants.
 For that inevitable comparison: Fox did a great job making a comfortable pant – they’re close in the comfort & functionality department, but Leatt takes the win with the aesthetic.